Diadumene cincta

-Diadumene cincta is a small and delicate, usually orange, sea anemone.
+Diadumene cincta, the orange anemone, is a small and delicate, usually orange, sea anemone.
 It has a smooth slender column and up to 200 long tentacles, and normally grows to a length of up to 35 mm, with a base of 10 mm, but specimens twice this size have been recorded.
 Diadumene cincta is found in the northeastern Atlantic Ocean.

 Description

 Diadumene cincta is a slender, delicate, cylindrical anemone.
 It grows to around 35 mm in length when fully expanded, with a basal width of 10 mm, the base being slightly wider than the column.
 The lower part of the column is opaque and is separated from the translucent upper part by a small ledge and groove.
 The oral disc is no wider than the column, and has a central mouth surrounded by up to 200 long, slender tentacles.
 This sea anemone is usually orange in colour, sometimes with a greenish tinge, but some populations are fawn.
 Some of the tentacles are thicker and longer than normal tentacles and are known as catch tentacles; these are common in some populations but absent in others.

 Smaller individuals might be confused with Metridium dianthus, but the column in D. cincta is more slender and the tentacles are less numerous than those of M. dianthus and do not have a feathery appearance.